 After three nights in Orkney, it’s time to head back to the mainland and begin working your way south.
 Your stop for the evening will be the lovely town of Tain, the oldest of the royal burghs in Scotland and home to the Glenmorangie whisky distillery.

-Are you planning a Scottish itinerary?
-Where are you planning on visiting Let us know if the comments!
+Are you planning the perfect Scotland itinerary?
+Have you been before?
+Let us know in the comments!